The SRA and small firms

 Supervision – we acknowledged that practitioners are busy, and that the type of one–to-one engagement available to large firms via Regulatory Management (RM) would not be practical.
 We discussed that, through Supervision, small firms would be able to:

-- a. access advice when they need it, and
+- access advice when they need it, and

-- b. see a swifter resolution of any regulatory issues that arise.
+- see a swifter resolution of any regulatory issues that arise.

 Authorisation – we noted the work that had been done to make our authorisation processes quicker and simpler.
 We also discussed how we could make Compliance Officer approval easier for small firms.
 The option discussed would be to operate a system of deemed approval where the COLP/COFA is the sole practitioner or one of the lawyer managers in a two-four manager recognised body.